-The item includes credit on account of binational foundations that was extended to the Government of Israel for investment, in conjunction with the United States government, in binational foundations involved in research, industrial development and science.
-The foundations deposited these sums with the Bank of Israel and they are shown in foreign currency on the Balance Sheet on the liabilities side under the item of "Other liabilities-the International Monetary Fund and others ".
+Credit on account of binational foundations was given to the government of Israel for investment, in conjunction with the United States government, in binational foundations involved in research, industrial development and science.
+The foundations deposited these sums with the Bank of Israel and they are shown in foreign currency on the Balance Sheet on the liability side under the item of "The International Monetary Fund and others".
 Both the credit and the fund deposits earn either fixed interest of 4-4.125 percent or interest on the basis of LIBOR.